 Spend some time improving the graphics on your site.

-The good news here is that Laughingbird Software has all that for cheap and you can get it done quickly!
+The good news here is that Laughingbird Software lets you affordably create your own visual content… and you can get it done easily and quickly!

 Finally, tomorrow will be the last day of my SEO blog series.